YubicoLabs/yed-spoke-example/README.md

 * [Call the flow from a workflow](#call-the-flow-from-a-workflow)
 * [Test the workflow](#test-the-workflow)

----
 ## Overview
 ---
 [Yubico Enterprise Delivery](https://www.yubico.com/products/yubienterprise/) (YED) is a global service that helps organizations deliver YubiKeys to remote and in-office users.
 Organizations can automate delivery by integrating the YED REST API into their IT and service catalog flows.

 [ServiceNow IntegrationHub](https://www.servicenow.com/products/integration-hub.html) is a centralized place to build and manage integrations which is made up of a series of "Spokes".
-[Spokes](https://developer.servicenow.com/dev.do#!/learn/courses/quebec/app_store_learnv2_flowdesigner_quebec_flow_designer/app_store_learnv2_flowdesigner_quebec_developing_for_flow_designer/app_store_learnv2_flowdesigner_quebec_working_with_spokes) are self-contained scoped applications that contain all fo the artifacts that make up an integration, primarily "Actions".
+[Spokes](https://developer.servicenow.com/dev.do#!/learn/courses/quebec/app_store_learnv2_flowdesigner_quebec_flow_designer/app_store_learnv2_flowdesigner_quebec_developing_for_flow_designer/app_store_learnv2_flowdesigner_quebec_working_with_spokes) are self-contained scoped applications that contain all of the artifacts that make up an integration, primarily "Actions".

 In this example we will walk through the process of creating a YED API Spoke and focus on adding a YubiKey to the service catalog and sending a shipment request to YED when the user checks out of their cart.

+**Note** - This example is a proof of concept to demonstrate the ability to integrate the YED API into ServiceNow, and is not meant to run as-is in production.

 ## Prerequisites
 ---